 Instead of jumping into ad-hoc project management tools to see what people are doing or sifting through the constant chatter in Slack, we think you should be able to login to a single tool to see and share what's going on at work.

 Instead of holding regular update meetings or asking people to manually compile status reports, we've built a simple and mostly automated way to share regular updates about what you are working on, enabling the regular flow of information (in less time).
 It will be a tool you team will actually use on a regular basis.
+See how easy it is to get up and running:

 Similarly to the hand-rolled tools mentioned above, we don't compete with workplace chat or project management software - we play a complementary role, rounding out the communication stack for the modern workforce.